 Section 3 – All bills shall be paid by the treasurer.
 If the treasurer is unable to pay bills, then an authorized officer, who is approved by two other officers or directors, shall pay bills.

-Section 4 – A thorough review of all financial transactions by a qualified person shall be made once each year.
+Section 4 – A thorough review of all financial transactions shall be made once each year.
+The review shall be made by a club member, a group of club members, or a financial professional at the discretion of the Board.

-Section 5 – Officers having charge or control of club funds shall give bond as required by the board for the safe custody of the funds of the club, cost of bond to be borne by the club.
+Section 5 – Officers having charge or control of club funds shall be bonded or insured as required by the Board for the safe custody of the funds of the club, with the cost of bond or insurance to be borne by the club.

 Section 6 – The fiscal year of this club shall extend from 1 July to 30 June, and for the collection of members' dues shall be divided into four (4) quarterly periods extending from 1 July to September 30, from October 1 to December 31, from January 1 to March 31, and from April 1 to June 30.
 The payment of per capita dues and RI official magazine subscriptions shall be made on 1 July and 1 January of each year on the basis of the membership of the club on those dates.
 All members’ dues of any kind shall be paid within thirty (30) days after dues have been invoiced and sent to the member.